Grant and Proposal Writing

 is an online database containing updated information on over 2,200 Canadian grant-making foundations.
 Together these foundations hold assets of almost $12 billion and award grants with a total value of over $1 billion.
 In addition, it includes over 150 American foundations with a history of granting in Canada, and over 500 partial records which most of are either dissolved foundations or foundations that restrict their giving to a few specified charities.

-For additional information, see our brief guide to searching the database.
+For additional information, see our brief webpage about the database.

 Books on Proposal Writing